-> Stein, a native of College Station, Texas, comes to the Island University after spending the past year as a volunteer assistant coach for UTSA.
+Stein, a native of College Station, Texas, arrived to the Island University after spending the 2012-13 season as a volunteer assistant coach for UTSA.
 Prior to that, he served as a volunteer softball coach for Texas A&M University and Southland foe Sam Houston State.

-> Stein, a former professional baseball player for the Detroit Tigers, was a two-year member of the Bearkats baseball program.
+Stein, a former professional baseball player for the Detroit Tigers, was a two-year member of the Bearkats baseball program.
 Prior to that, he played two seasons for the Aggies.
 While at Sam Houston State, he earned first team all-conference honors in 2008 and second team all-conference accolades in 2007.
 Stein set Southland Conference records for most hits in a season in 2007 and led the Bearkats' career batting average leader.
 During his time in Huntsville, Stein was named to the all-conference tournament team each of his years.

 Stein's success as a collegiate player, led him to being drafted in the 29th round of the 2008 MLB draft by the Tigers.
 He was the first player in the draft class to be promoted to higher league level and was one of 40 players in the Tigers organization to be invited to play in fall Instructions.
 Stein retired in 2009 after a career-ending injury during spring training.